aakrutibeladiya/browser-extension-boilerplate/README.md

 ## How to change HTML for extension

-- for sidebar/main popup skeleton /src/browser_action/browser_action.
+- For sidebar/main popup skeleton /src/browser_action/browser_action.
-- check for the partial file in "/src/partials".
+- Check for the partial file in "/src/partials".

 ## How to update translations/locale

-- all label strings are available at "commonJs/utils_global.js update string according to lang key
+- All label strings are available at "commonJs/utils_global.js update string according to lang key.

 ## How to generate packaged/uglified code